mccombs/vtech2/content/blog/terraform-module-as-function.md

 ---
-title: "Terraform Module as Function"
+title: "Terraform Modules as Functions"
 type: "post"
 date: 2021-03-03T19:40:21-06:00
-subtitle: ""
+subtitle: "Using no-resource modules to build config maps"
 image: ""
 tags: ["infrastructure","question"]
 authors: ["williambaxter"]
-draft: true
+draft: false
 ---

 How do you create user-defined functions in